alinix1/flashcards-starter/README.md

 - Running node index.js from the root of your project should result in the following message being displayed in your terminal:

 `Your project is running...`

+## Contributors

+- This is a game built by [Ali Nix](https://github.com/alinix1), a Front End Engineering student in Mod 2 at the [Turing School of Software and Design](https://turing.edu/)